 - Figure 5 - Recreation map

-The City has hired a consultant (Jane of All Trades Consulting) to develop a new plan for the Robert Service Way area of Whitehorse.
-The subject area for this planning study generally stretches from Ear and Hobo Lakes to the Airport and from the Alaska Highway to the Yukon River.
-A map of the study area can be view here.
+The City has hired a consultant (Jane of All Trades Consulting) to undertake a planning study for the Robert Service Way area of Whitehorse.
+The subject area for this project generally stretches from Ear and Hobo Lakes to the Whitehorse International Airport and from the Alaska Highway to the Yukon River.

-The objectives of the Robert Service Way Area Plan are to:
+The objectives of the Robert Service Way Planning Study are to:

-- Gather background data on ecology, geotechnical conditions, archeological resources, wildlife, and potential site contamination;
+- Gather background information on ecology, geotechnical conditions, archeological resources, wildlife, and potential site contamination;

-- Develop a vision for the remediation and recreational use of Ear and Hobo Lakes;
+- Develop a vision for the future remediation and recreational use of the Ear and Hobo Lakes area;

-- Explore development and servicing along the Alaska Highway and at the City snow dump; and
+- Explore development and servicing potential along the Alaska Highway and at the City snow dump; and

-- Review the existing function and future of the ball diamonds and campground.
+- Review the existing function and future of the ball diamond and campground area.

-It is expected that a draft plan will be completed in late August, which will be available for public comment.
-The City is hoping to have the final plan completed for Council adoption in October.
+It is expected that a draft plan will be completed in the fall, at which time it will be available for public comment.
 The final reports prepared by Jane of All Trades Consulting will help inform the next OCP review, expected to begin in late 2017/early 2018.